farehaaslam/network_security/readme.md

 # 🔐 Network Security — Phishing Website Detection System

 A production-ready end-to-end machine learning system for detecting phishing websites.
-The project classifies websites as **legitimate** or **phishing** based on 31 URL and website-behaviour features, and exposes predictions through a REST API backed by an automated training pipeline, MLflow experiment tracking, and AWS CI/CD deployment.
+The project classifies websites as **legitimate** or **phishing** based on 31 URL and website-behaviour features, and exposes predictions through a REST API backed by an automated training pipeline, MLflow experiment tracking,  AWS CI/CD deployment and scheduled training runs.

 ---